Docker Certified Associate Exam Series (Part-3): Image Creation, Management, and Registry

 [A] Get the Dockerfile of the image and build a local version from within the restricted environment.

-[B] Establish a secure link between the host in the restricted environment and docker hub
+[B] Establish a secure link between the host in the restricted environment and the Docker Hub

-[C] Pull docker images from a host with access to docker hub, convert to a tarball using docker image save command, and copy to the restricted environment and extract the tarball
+[C] Pull docker images from a host with access to Docker Hub, convert them to a tarball using the docker image save command, copy them to the restricted environment, and extract the tarball

 [D] Pull docker images from a host with access to Docker Hub, then push to a registry hosted within the restricted environment.